 Traeger Banana Bread Recipe

-This easy recipe has been adapted specially for your pellet grill, so whether it is the height of summer or late in the fall, if your grill is accessible and able to be fired up you can have great banana bread.
+This easy recipe has been adapted specially for your pellet grill, so whether it is the height of summer or late in the fall, if your grill is accessible and able to be fired up, you can have excellent banana bread.

-My banana bread recipe has sour cream in the mix and includes a swirl of cinnamon sugar that is definitely not optional.
+My banana bread recipe has sour cream in the mix and includes a swirl of cinnamon sugar that takes the whole thing right over the top.

 More Easy Traeger Recipes here!